invenia/AxisSets.jl/docs/src/example.md

 # Example

-In this example, we're going to step through a set of common operations we typically perform when converting a collection of individually fetched features into a simple set of training fetures (X, y) and predict/testing features (X̂, ŷ).
+In this example, we're going to step through a set of common operations we typically perform when converting a collection of individually fetched features into a simple set of training features (X, y) and predict/testing features (X̂, ŷ).

 Lets start by loading some packages we'll need.